On completion of the course, the student should be able to:

-The course can not be included in a degree together with Logic II.
+The course can not be included in higher education qualification together with Financial mathematics II or the equivalent.